Visit: 128 Charles St. New York, NY 10014

 STORY BY RACHEL SCHWARTZMANN – PHOTOS BY BRIDGET BADORE for The Style Line

-The Elk is exactly what the West Village
+To put it simply, THE ELK is exactly what the West

 I was born in San Francisco,

-What inspired you to include the shopping/lifestyle product aspect and what value do you think this adds to the community?
+What inspired you to include the shopping component of THE ELK and what value do you think this adds to the experience?

 I also really like to support the local, smaller businesses and have forged some really great relationships with vendors along the way.
 Our community continues to grow by having these lifestyle items and these relationships with local businesses.